Ideas for teachers and parents to keep children motivated and engaged when learning from home

 - Practice good hygiene.
 Everyone can protect against infections by practising good hand hygiene and respiratory hygiene at home such as:

 - Cover your mouth and nose when coughing and sneezing with a tissue, or cough into your elbow

 - Dispose of the tissue into a bin and then wash your hands afterwards.

 - Wash your hands regularly, after using the toilet, and before eating.

 Further resources for HPE teachers

-ACHPER Victoria is working hard to ensure we can continue to support your professional learning needs through online learning and digital resources.
-To date, we’ve put together a Google Drive resource library, hosted a Facebook Live session, released videos and dedicated two Tips of the Week HPE (TOTW) to provide information for HPE teachers to help prepare and initiate teaching at home.
+ACHPER Victoria is working hard to ensure we can continue to support your professional learning and teaching needs through online learning and digital resources.
+To date, we’ve put together a Google Drive resource library, hosted a Facebook Live session, released videos and dedicated Tips of the Week HPE (TOTW) to provide information for HPE teachers to help prepare and initiate teaching at home.

 Click here to access all our resources to help you deliver HPE at home >>

 Also click here to access our VCE® Resources Flash Sale - a great chance for you to pick up revision and classroom activity ideas for VCE students if you previously missed out!